WorkforceCapital/WFCBlogdown/content/english/swp.md

 You have a vision for your organization's future, but can your SWP team translate it to a plan to lead you there?

-Here are some elements that can explain the struggles; that resonate with you?
+There are several things that can explain the struggles; which resonate with you?

 - Failure to align planning with business goals
 - Little to no collaboration during planning